-The combined results of the Institute and its subsidiary are shown on pages 14 to 17 of the financial statements.
+The combined results of the Institute and its subsidiary are shown on pages 13 to 16 of the financial statements.
 The Institute is a non-profit making organisation and accordingly no dividends are proposed.

-The Group Statement of Financial Activities on page 14 shows net income of £1,046,000, which included a gain on listed investments of £765,847.
+The Group Statement of Financial Activities on page 13 shows net income of £199,180, which included a gain on listed investments of £993,623.
 Funds are invested across a number of pooled funds to achieve a targeted total return and the year-end position is reported in note 7a.
-The investment portfolio generated a positive return of 7.8% after fees for the year.
-The turbulence in the financial markets from worldwide political and economic events continued during the year.
-The turbulence in the financial markets is expected to continue for some time.
+The investment portfolio generated a return of 8.7% after fees for the year.
+The turbulence in the financial markets from worldwide political and economic events continued during the year and is expected to continue for some time.

-Total income increased by 9% compared to the previous year.
-Income included the sales from Congress 2023 and HEE grant income (restricted funds) to cover the grants made to support candidates on some Institute qualifications.
-Income for portfolios, assessments and accreditations was 27% up on the prior year and income from qualifications was up 24%.
-Membership income was slightly lower than the previous year despite a small growth in membership numbers.
-This was due to the changes in member numbers in the different grades.
+Total income was just under £4 million, and as expected was £1.9 million lower than in 2023 when the biennial Congress happened.
+Income included HEE grant income (restricted funds) to cover the grants made to support candidates on some Institute qualifications.
+Compared to 2023, income for portfolios, assessments and accreditations and income from qualifications fell.
+Membership income was slightly lower than the previous year reflecting drop in membership numbers.